aaronblondeau/hasura_starters/node/README.md

 It includes the following
 - User authentication (with JWT tokens) via Supertokens
-- User email verification and password resets (emails sent with Mailjet)
+- User email verification and password resets (emails sent with Mailjet) *INCOMPLETE*
 - Kubernetes friendly /readycheck and /healthcheck endpoints
 - Graceful shutdowns (with terminus)
 - Hasura actions and events configurations / controllers
-- Backend job processing with BullMQ
+- Backend job processing with BullMQ *INCOMPLETE*
 - Arena UI for BullMQ

 This project does not provide a user interface other than for user authentication workflows such as password resets.
 It is intended for use as a backend for a Vue or React frontend.